 The Royal Institute of Philosophy offers sponsorship for three kinds of conferences: departmental conferences, conferences for schools, and postgraduate conferences.
 The conditions of sponsorship can be found here.

 Each year the Royal Institute of Philosophy offers sponsorship of up to £5,000 for a conference hosted by a university department of philosophy.
-Philosophy departments will be able to submit proposals for conferences in 2019 and 2020 in 2018.

 Since 1986, the proceedings of departmental conferences have been published by arrangement with the Cambridge University Press as supplements to the Institute’s journal, Philosophy.